Orli Wald: Nazi era

 After the Nazis seized control of the government in 1933, she became involved in political resistance, smuggling educational pamphlets into Germany.
 This work led to her arrest in 1934, but lack of evidence caused the matter to be dropped and she resumed her activities.

 In 1934, she was married to a construction worker and YCLG member, Friedrich-Wilhelm (Fritz) Reichert in 1935, but the marriage lasted only six months.
 Reichert, who turned his support toward the Nazis and became a member of the Sturmabteilung (SA), filed for separation in 1936.
 In June 1936, her resistance cell was arrested and charged with high treason, a charge punishable by execution. presumably because of incriminating statements made by her husband, who denounced her.

 On December 21, 1936, aged 22, she was sentenced to four and a half years at hard labor and was taken the same day to the Ziegenhain women's prison.
 She served four years at Ziegenhain, three of them in solitary confinement.
 Her mother made several efforts to win clemency for her, but to no avail.

 Reichert divorced her in 1939 on the grounds that he was "known to the Nazis" and was a member of the SA.
 In 1940, despite having served her full sentence, Wald, then known as Orli Reichert, was not released, but was sent to Ravensbrück concentration camp, where she was held in "protective custody" as a danger to the Third Reich.
 She was made to wear the "red triangle", designating her as a political prisoner and she became friends with Margarete Buber-Neumann.
 In March 1942, she was transferred to Auschwitz and became prisoner number 502.
 She was sent to work at the prisoner infirmary and herself became sick the following winter.
 Seeing her situation as hopeless, she attempted suicide with sleeping pills, but was saved and she recovered.
 In 1943, she became Lagerälteste, putting her in a better position to help other prisoners.
-At the notorious infirmary, headed by Josef Mengele, she witnessed numerous Nazi crimes, including newborn babies killed by doctors with injections of phenol, while the mothers were sent to the gas chamber.

-Nazi medical experiments on prisoners; and the "selections", where doctors chose sick people to be gassed rather than cured.
+At the notorious infirmary, headed by Josef Mengele, she witnessed numerous Nazi crimes, including the killing of newborn babies with injections of phenol, while the mothers were sent to the gas chamber, as well as Nazi medical experiments on prisoners, and the "selections," by which doctors determine which sick prisoners would be gassed rather than cured.
 As Lagerälteste, she sometimes had to assist Mengele in the selections, although she was able to save many others.

 Wald continued to work in the German resistance, even while imprisoned.
 She risked her life to help and save Jewish and other prisoners, earning her the name "Angel of Auschwitz".
 She survived the January 1945 death march from Auschwitz to Ravensbrück and Malchow concentration camp, which she was able to escape with a group of women in April 1945.
 She was found by Soviet soldiers, who then raped her.